mammoai/cobra-db/README.md

 ## License

-`cobra_db` was created by Fernando Cossio, Apostolia Tsirikoglou, Annika Gregoorian, Haiko Schurz, Hui Li and Fredrik Strand.
+`cobra_db` was created by Fernando Cossio, Apostolia Tsirikoglou, Annika Gregoorian, Haiko Schurz, Hui Li, and Fredrik Strand.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Aknowledgements